 Young people are a powerful force for change.
 Yet often, they are sidelined and overlooked.
-As part of our ‘Make Rights Real’ campaign, the Amnesty UK Children’s Human Rights Network is launching a competition called ‘Use Your Voice to Demand Your Rights’ to encourage young people to take centre stage and have their voices heard and acted upon in issues affecting them.
+Following a successful pilot last year, the Amnesty UK Children’s Human Rights Network's ‘Use Your Voice to Demand Your Rights' competition returns to encourage young people to take centre stage and have their voices heard and acted upon in issues affecting them.

 Whether it’s on government inaction on climate change, period poverty, rise in knife crime or cuts to mental health funding, there are tragically many examples of violations of children’s human rights in the UK.